ember-a11y/ember-a11y-testing/README.md

 Checks all elements to ensure they don't have multiple IDs and that their ID is unique.

+### `checkLinks`
+Checks links to ensure they have a meaningful `href` attribute, textual content that descibes the link, and that adjacent, duplicate links are merged.

 ## Todo List

 Below is the current list of proposed tests that will be built.
 Please feel free